benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/3-ShopOpen/_index.en.md

 ![Execution results](../images/se-mod1-open16.png)

 3. Choose the *Step input* on the right side to see the input path for the choice state.
 In this case, the `storeOpen` attribute is TRUE, causing the choice state to choose the Pass state.

+### Recap

+- In this section, you created the first choice state in the workflow.
+This uses an item from a DynamoDB table to determine if the shop is open.
+- You tested this in the console and saw how a Boolean value in the configuration change the path of the workflow.

+### Next steps

+Next, you'll check store capacity before allowing the order to continue.